 ILF farmer partner Tim Palmer began farming with his dad and has continued to do so for the past 40 years.
 Palmer grows corn, soybeans, oats and hay on his farm near Truro in Madison County.
 He also raises beef cattle to market.

 On his farm, Palmer has terraces, waterways, filter strips, ponds and uses rotational grazing.
 He starting using these conservation methods as a way to increase efficiency, to protect soil on his farm, and effect movement to rivers and streams.

 Palmer and his wife, Rachelle, have three children: Grey, Geoff and Katherine.
 He is involved in his community as a member of the Madison County Farm Bureau board, Cattlemen's Association, Truro Betterment committee, Madison County Soil and Water Conservation District commissioner and the UCC church.
-He is also the National Association of Counties (NACo) North Central Region board representative.
+He was elected as the First Vice President for the National Association of Conservation Districts (NACD) in 2017.

 Building a Culture of Conservation: “We need to do all we can to provide for the future.”